INSPRA- eplerenone tablet, film coated

 Blood pressure reductions with INSPRA in the two fixed-dose monotherapy studies and other studies using titrated doses, as well as concomitant treatments, were not significantly different when analyzed by age, gender, or race with one exception.
 In a study in patients with low renin hypertension, blood pressure reductions in Blacks were smaller than those in whites during the initial titration period with INSPRA.

 INSPRA has been studied concomitantly with treatment with ACE inhibitors, ARB, calcium channel blockers, beta-blockers, and hydrochlorothiazide.
 When administered concomitantly with one of these drugs INSPRA usually produced its expected antihypertensive effects.

-INSPRA Tablets, 25 mg, are yellow diamond biconvex film-coated tablets.
-They are debossed with Pfizer on one side and NSR over 25 on the other.
+INSPRA Tablets are yellow, diamond biconvex, and film-coated.
+They are debossed with Pfizer on one side.
 They are supplied as follows:

 Advise patients receiving INSPRA:

 This product's labeling may have been updated.
 For the most recent prescribing information, please visit www.pfizer.com.